TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 			- outcomes covered by this function include identity management, authentication and access controle; awareness and trainig; data security; platform security (hardware, software, services of physical and virtual platforms); resilience of technology infrastructure
 			- *Categories*- Category Identifier
 				- **Identity management, Authentication and Access Control**- PR.AA
+					- ensures only authoiused users and devies have access to assets
+					- include MFA, least privilefe, role-based access control and identity lifecycle management
+					- also covers device authentication and session management
 				- **Awareness and Training**- PR.AT
+					- ensures users and staff are trainined to identify and respond to cybersecurity threats
+					- covers security awareness programs, phishing simulations and role specific training
 				- **Data Security**- PR.DS
+					- protecting data at rest, transit and use
+					- encryption, access control, data classification and data los preventions DLP policies
+					- emphasises secure data handling, retention and disposal
 				- **Platform Security**- PR.PS
+					- involves hardening operating systems, applications and firmware
+					- patch management, secure configuration baselines and anti-malware defenses
+					- ensures platforms are configured and maintained securely
 				- **Technology Infrastructure Resilience**- PR.IR
+					- infrastructure can withstand disruptions or attacks
+					- includes redundancy, failover systems, system hardening and backup verification
+					- aims to limit operational impact from failures or breaches
 		- **Detect (DE)**-
 			- identify incidents
 			- develop and implement processes to detect cybersecurity events in  a timely manner